Whizz

 Mapping Your Route

-Once you've set some ride goals, it's time to start mapping out your specific route.
+Once you've set some ride goals, it's time to start deciding on your specific route.

-• Parking.
-If driving, identify parking garages with bike access near the start point.
+• If driving, identify parking garages with bike access near the start and end points.

-• Parks.
-Weave through scenic parks like Central Park, Prospect Park or the Hudson River Greenway.
+• Go through scenic parks like Central Park, Prospect Park or the Hudson River Greenway.

-• Bridges.
-Ride over iconic bridges like the Brooklyn Bridge for amazing views.
+• NYC is full of bridges.
+Ride over iconic locations like the Brooklyn Bridge for amazing views.

-• Cultural detours.
-Pass by museums, architectural highlights, and other sights.
+• Pass by museums, architectural highlights, and other sights if you want some cultural detour.

-• Circular is better.
-Plan loop routes instead of out-and-back whenever feasible.
-You'll see more sights.
+• Plan loop routes instead of out-and-back whenever possible.
+You'll see more sights if you’re going circular.

-• Connect greenways.
-Link park loops and waterfront paths together into larger loops.
+• Link park loops and waterfront paths together into larger loops.

-• Minimize repeats.
-Design the loop to avoid retracing too many sections.
+• Design the loop to avoid retracing too many sections and to minimize repeats.

-• Multiple routes.
+• Always prepare for a bad scenario.
 Map out 2-3 potential routes in case of street closures or other changes.

-• Bail-out points.
-Identify subway stations or CitiBike docks along the way in case you need to end your bike ride early.
+• Identify subway stations or CitiBike docks along the way in case you need to end your bike ride early.
+You never know what might happen.

 Executing Your Route